-This meeting involves all the individuals involved in the image creation chain – art and creative directors, wardrobe stylists, lighting tech and photographer, amongst others.
-It ensures – or at very least – reduces the risk of the shoot being marginal or unsuccessful.
+This meeting involves all the individuals involved in the image creation chain: art and creative directors, wardrobe stylists, lighting tech and photographers, among others.
+It reduces the risk of the shoot being marginal or unsuccessful.

-Why then would you, as a portrait photographer even consider doing a portrait session without demanding – that may be a strong word – let’s say, being emphatic with a potential client that it is essential to have a “preprod?”
-It is crucial that your portrait session deliver the goods – first time off.
+Why then would you, as a portrait photographer even consider doing a portrait session without demanding (hat may be a strong word) let’s say, being emphatic with a potential client that it is essential to have a “preprod?”
+It is crucial that your portrait session deliver the goods—first time off.
 Failure to do this will result in a disgruntled client.
 We all know how damaging negative feedback is to your reputation.

 1. What style of portrait does the client aspire to?

 If you shoot a wide variety of portrait styles you need to ascertain which style the client is set on.
 Go through your portrait portfolio book with the client until there is no doubt in both your minds exactly the style of portrait that the client is after.
 Make a note of the reference image in case there is a dispute further down the line.

 2. What personality traits and views are you aiming to capture?